jabber-at/config/README.md

-These are the configuration files used for https://jabber.at.
-We use ejabberd, at present version 2.1.13 and therefor still the erlang-based configuration files.
+These are the configuration files used for our ejabberd installation at jabber.at.
+At present we still use version 2.1.13 and therefor still the erlang-based configuration files.

 There are two files that are not included in the repository: